Frank Cyril Shaw Davison: Early life and education

 Frank C. Davison was born in Hantsport, Nova Scotia in 1893.
-His father, a Master Mariner, Hiram Coalfleet Davison, and his mother, Bertha, nee Shaw.
-He spent much of his early childhood, with his family, aboard merchant ships at sea.
+His father was Hiram Coalfleet Davison, a Master Mariner, and his mother was Bertha, nee Shaw.
+He spent much of his early childhood aboard merchant ships at sea with his family.

 Davison received an A.B. from McGill University in 1913, and an M.A. in comparative literature from Harvard University in 1914.
 He was enrolled at The University of California, Berkeley for the 1918-1919 term, though he does not appear to have completed a degree there.

 Davison's early professional life was spent in New York City, working as private secretary to Henry Goddard Leach, with whom a decade later, he would become co-editor of the literary journal The Forum.
 After World War I, he took a position at the Carnegie Endowment for International Peace in Washington, D.C., and shortly thereafter, at the secretariat of the League of Nations in Geneva in 1920 -21.